Channel Four Television Corporation: Headquarters

 Channel Four was originally based at 60 Charlotte Street in the West End of London.
 Since 1994 the company has occupied distinctive, purpose-built headquarters at 124 Horseferry Road, Westminster.
 Designed by the Richard Rogers Partnership with structural engineering by Ove Arup & Partners, the architecture of the 15,000 square metre building follows on from – but is more restrained than – the Lloyd's building in the City of London.
 It was constructed between 1990 and 1994.
 Twin four-storey office blocks arranged in an L shape are connected by a curved front with a dramatic concave glazed wall.

 Despite nearly all Channel 4 programmes being commissioned from independent production companies, the Channel 4 headquarters originally contained a studio and post-production facility, marketed as 124 Facilities.
 The studio was used for Channel 4 programmes (such as T4 continuity), and other channels' programmes such as Channel 5's football coverage.
 The studio was closed at the end of October 2007 and only the post-production operation remains, managed by Ericsson Broadcast and Media Services.

 In October 2018, Channel 4 announced that it would open a new national headquarters in Leeds, to operate alongside the existing headquarters in London.
 In September 2021, 200 staff moved into several floors of the Majestic, a former cinema in Leeds city centre which had been renovated by Rushbond.

+In January 2024, Channel 4 announced they would sell 124 Horseferry Road, as part of cost-cutting measures.